 *this will make enough whipped cream for several mochas!

-Place 2 tablespoons of Sweet Cheat Hot Chocolate in a mug
+Place Sweet Cheat Hot Chocolate in a mug

 Add 3/4 cup strong coffee and use a whisk or fork to blend the Hot Chocolate mix and coffee together.

 Add 1/4 cup of steamed milk, one drop of caramel extract, and mix.
-Top mocha with a dollop of whipped cream sweetened with Sweet Cheat Spoonable Monk Fruit to taste, and sprinkle with sea salt.
+Top mocha with a dollop of cream, whipped and sweetened with Sweet Cheat Spoonable Monk Fruit to taste, and sprinkle with sea salt.